“Where do you live?” she asked.

 Because I’d done the work to build my audience through content marketing and my products were finished, I could continue to generate significant revenues leveraging what I already had.
 Yet I didn’t have to put in nearly as many hours to deliver what people were buying because my products already existed.

-During my travels, the power of the leverage I enjoyed was pronounced.
-I could spend an hour or two a day to write an email or a blog post or do a coaching teleconference and that was it, my work was done.
+During travels, the power of the leverage is pronounced.
+I could spend an hour or two a day to write an email or a blog post or do a coaching call and that was it, my work was done.

 The emails I sent were frequently part of affiliate marketing campaigns, or special offer campaigns for my courses, which meant I made money.
 Since my audience had grown considerably and continued to grow thanks to my blog and podcast, I was able to make as much as $10,000 to $20,000 from a few emails and blog posts.